Pick and place automation refers to using robots and automated equipment to pick up items from point A and place them in point B.

 How quickly do you need to pick and place items?
 If you have a high-volume operation, a fast pick-and-place robot will help you keep cycle times short.

-Also, six-axis articulated arm robots and delta robots can offer extremely flexible robots.
+Also, six-axis articulated arm robots and Delta robots can offer extremely flexible robots.
 Cobots are ideal for shared workspaces with human workers, offering customization and safety features, and they can handle high-volume operations depending on their design.

 However, industrial pick-and-place robots typically have a higher payload capacity and speed, which may be what you need if you have a larger operation or one requiring robots to carry massive weights fast.